awsdocs/amazon-dynamodb-developer-guide/doc_source/switching.capacitymode.md

 +  If you're using the console, DynamoDB will recommend enabling auto scaling with the following defaults:
   +  Target utilization: 70%
   +  Minimum provisioned capacity: 5 units
-  +  Maximum provisioned capacity: The region maximum
+  +  Maximum provisioned capacity: The Region maximum
 +  If you're using the AWS CLI or SDK, your previous auto scaling settings \(if any\) will be preserved\.